qkr7391/SNS_nodeBird/StudyNote.md

     <Col xs={24} md={6} />
 </Row>
 ```
-ex ) When I thought I was dividing a line into 24 parts,
+ex.
+When I thought I was dividing a line into 24 parts,
 1.1 xs={24} -> On a mobile screen, one column takes up the whole thing.
 1.2 xs={12} -> on mobile screens,
 one column takes up 12/24 of the line.